akshaymankar/dhall-concourse/README.md

 fly -t <TARGET> set-pipeline -p hello-dhall -c <(dhall-fly --pipeline-type grouped-jobs <example1.dhall)
 ```

+### Example 3: Pipeline for this repository

+The pipeline is defined in [./ci/pipeline.dhall](./ci/pipeline.dhall).

+The script [./ci/set-pipeline.sh](./ci/set-pipeline.sh) is used to set the pipeline.

+The pipeline can be viewed [here](https://concourse.gdn/teams/main/pipelines/dhall-concourse).

 ## Why are Steps so complicated?

 In concourse, a step can be one of `get`, `put`, `task`, `in_parallel`, `aggregate`, `do` or `try`.
 The `in_parallel`, `do` and `aggregate` are list of steps, `try` represents one step.
 This makes definition of the `Step` type recursive, as in to define a `Step` we'd already need definition of a Step.
 In total languages like dhall, this is a little tricky to do.
 There is an explanation in [dhall docs about how to do this](https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html).
 An example of this can be found in dhall prelude's definition of the [JSON Type](https://github.com/dhall-lang/dhall-lang/blob/master/Prelude/JSON/Type)